Return to top

 Kerala egg roast served in a silver serving dish topped with cilantro.

-If you’re stuck in a breakfast rut, this nadan mutta roast is the perfect fix.
-Boiled eggs simmer in a curry sauce spiced with ginger, garam masala, turmeric, and ground cilantro.
+Instead of scrambled eggs, this dish calls for boiled eggs simmered in a curry sauce spiced with ginger, garam masala, turmeric, and ground cilantro.
 Fresh tomatoes create the base of the sauce and green chili adds a kick of heat.
-Boiled egg curry was one of my favorite meals growing up!
+This was one of my favorite meals growing up, and now I love sharing it with my family.

 Latest Recipe Video!